echogarden-project/echogarden/docs/Tasklist.md

 * Accept voice list caching options in `SynthesisOptions`

 ### Speech language detection
-* When using Whisper for language detection of speech, apply it to the entire audio, not just the first 30 seconds

 ### Text language detection
 * Deploy and add the new n-gram based text language detection model